loginom/admin-guide-l10n/data-en/adapter/README.md

 # Loginom Adapter

 There are [components of integration with the SOAP and REST services](https://help.loginom.ru/userguide/integration/web-services/) in the analytical Loginom platform that implement the most wide-spread variants of interaction with the web services.
-But some web services, for example, CRB, use the individual protocols and data encryption which preclude from interaction using the standard Loginom means.
-Loginom Adapter enables to solve this problem (hereafter referred to as the *Adapter*).
+But some web services, for example, CRB, use the individual protocols and data encryption which preclude interaction using the standard Loginom means.
+Loginom Adapter provides a solution to this problem (hereafter referred to as the *Adapter*).

 The *Adapter* is an intermediate web service between the workflow executed in Loginom and the external web services.
 Interaction with the *Adapter* from the Loginom workflow is performed according to the standard SOAP protocol using the [Web service invocation](https://help.loginom.ru/userguide/processors/integration/calling-web-service.html) node.
 In return the *Adapter performs the following tasks:*: